College Football USA 96: Reception

 The game was well received by critics.
-GamePro called it "the most authentic and in-depth Genesis college football cart yet", citing the challenging A.I., the huge selection of teams, and the many new features and gameplay elements brought to the series.
+GamePro called it "the most authentic and in-depth Genesis college football cart yet", citing the challenging AI, the huge selection of teams, and the many new features and gameplay elements brought to the series.
 The two sports reviewers of Electronic Gaming Monthly gave it scores of 8.5 and 8 out of 10.
 They likewise praised the selection of teams and the new gameplay elements, and remarked that the game "brings another level in football gaming."

 Next Generation rated it three stars out of five, and stated that "College football fans will love the complete teams and playbooks, but we're still waiting to see the new version of College Football National Championship from Sega before we pick a national champion."

 Namio Noma for The Folsom Telegraph praised the game, saying that "overall, College Football USA '96 is yet another strong game from the sports experts at EA Sports.